A New Wave of Retail Reopenings in Dallas | PaperCity Magazine

 As always, hindsight will be 20/20, and there’s still so much we don’t know about Covid-19, but as stores I’ve sorely missed spending time in begin opening back up in Dallas, I took a little solace in Bromage’s words.
 Maybe you will too.

 OK, enough science for now.
 Two weeks after Texas retailers were permitted to open at 25 percent capacity, more beloved boutiques have begun welcoming shoppers with new safety precautions.
-Here are a more Dallas stores you can now visit this weekend.
+Here are a more Dallas stores you can now visit this weekend:

 Magic Hour